freshworks/marketplace-sample-apps/Freshworks-Samples/App-Development-Features/Serverless-Features/app-setup-and-external-events-freshdesk/README.md

 ### Prerequisites
 1. Make sure you have a trial Freshdesk account created.
 You can always [sign up](https://freshdesk.com/signup)
 2. Ensure that you have the [Freshworks CLI](https://community.developers.freshworks.com/t/what-are-the-prerequisites-to-install-the-freshworks-cli/234) installed properly.
+3. App uses pipedream's [event sources features](https://pipedream.com/docs/event-sources/#how-do-event-sources-work) to mock an endpoint to respond with `{"success":"true"}` response.
+See `thirdPartyEndpoint` in `server.js`.

 ### Procedure to run the app: